exabrial/pgp-signature-check-plugin/README.md

 ## Usage

 Create an `artifact-key-map.txt` in your project root.
-See the example [here](../master/src/test/resources/artifact-key-map.txt)
+See the example [here](../master/src/test/resources/artifact-key-map.txt).

+Next add this to your build section:

 ```
 <build>
+...
 	<plugins>
+...
 		<plugin>
 			<groupId>com.github.exabrial</groupId>
 			<artifactId>pgp-signature-check-plugin</artifactId>